Efficient Java PDF Barcode Extraction and XML Export with groupdocs parser java

 Overview

 This feature allows you to identify and extract barcode data embedded within your PDF documents.
-It’s particularly useful in environments where barcodes are used for quick information retrieval or inventory tracking.
+It’s especially handy when you need to how to extract barcodes from shipment manifests or retail receipts.

 Step 1: Check Document Support